HDT-Tibi/explosiveButter/README.md

 #### Generate SSH key
   After you download one of the tools mentioned above, you firstly need to generate a local SSH key.
 This will provide you the rights to download(pull) and upload(push) files on git.
   ##### Option A
   Some GUI tools have an in-place mechanism for generating an SSH key.
-For example, in GitKraken you can generate the key from File->Authentication.
+For example, in GitKraken you can generate the key from File->Preferences->Authentication.
 Check if your downloaded tool have something like this.
   ##### Option B
   It seems like Option A didn't worked for you.
   Now, download a [Git Bash](https://git-scm.com/downloads).
 After that, follow [the instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to set you ssh key.